-Since August 2014 the amounts of study grant were higher for new higher level students than for old higher level students.
-However, from August 2017, study grants paid to higher education students were adjusted to the level of the grants provided to students at the middle level.
-Starting January 2018, a guardian of a child under 18 years of age will receive a provider supplement of 75 euro per month.
+Since August 2014 the amounts of study grant are higher for new higher level students than for old higher level students.

 In August 2014 the basic amount of study grant and the full increase of the study grant were indexed by legislation (national pension index).
 After two index adjustments (August 2014 and August 2015), the indexation was abolished in 2016.

-2.4.2 Student housing supplement (bhosd_s)
+2.4.2 Student housing supplement (bhosd\s)

 Student housing supplement can be paid to the students who study at (a) higher level (e.g. university) or (b) middle level (e.g. upper secondary school, vocational and supplementary studies), i.e. for the same studies as the study grant can be paid for.
 The granting period of the student housing supplement is also limited to the same "customary" period as the study grant.
-From August 2017 (EUROMOD policy year 2018), the student housing supplement will no longer be paid to most students.
-Students who study in Finland and who live in a rented dwelling can apply for the general housing benefit.
-Those studying abroad (or in Ahvenanmaa) and those enrolled in a tuition-based program at a folk high school or a sports institute and living in a school dormitory will still be eligible for student housing supplement.